HistoryThis section has been translated automatically.

-- In keloids an increased collagen synthesis by a factor of 20 has been proven.
-Structural proteins such as fibrin, fibronectin, glycosaminoglycans, collagen type III are replaced by extracellular matrix proteins, mainly collagen type I. It is not clear whether keloids are the result of increased collagen synthesis or reduced degradation.
+In keloids an increased collagen synthesis by a factor of 20 has been proven.
+Structural proteins such as fibrin, fibronectin, glycosaminoglycans, type III collagen are replaced by extracellular matrix proteins, mainly type I collagen.
+It is unclear whether keloids are a consequence of increased collagen synthesis or decreased degradation.

-- The activity of fibroblasts (keratinocytes) and inflammatory cells is increased in keloids.
-Fibroblasts overexpress the IGF-I-receptor (insulin-like growth factor-I-receptor) and produce more potent cytokines such as TGF-beta (transforming growth factor), PDGF (platelet derived growth factor) and CTGF (connective tissue growth factor).
-Keratinocytes release increased amounts of TGF-beta.
+The activity of fibroblasts (keratinocytes) and inflammatory cells is increased in keloids.
+Fibroblasts overexpress the IGF-I receptor (insulin-like growth factor-I receptor) and produce more potent cytokines such as TGF-beta (transforming growth factor), PDGF (platelet derived growth factor) and CTGF (connective tissue growth factor).
+Keratinocytes release more TGF-beta.

-- The occurrence of itching can be explained by the sprouting of regenerating, hypersensitive nerves.
-Inflammatory mediators and an increased level of NGF intensify this.
+The occurrence of pruritus can be explained by the sprouting of regenerating hypersensitive nerves.
+Inflammatory mediators and an increased content of NGF intensify this.

 ManifestationThis section has been translated automatically.

 Mostly occurring in young adults.
 The average age of first manifestation is 23 years for both sexes.
 Sexual predomination does not exist.